History of IAARC

 Over time, IAARC has been responsible for several publications.
 The 1998 Catalogue on Robots and Automated Machines in Construction (17 MB), for example, was one of its first editions on technical characteristics, features, work execution records and usage conditions of 76 robots from Germany, Japan and Sweden.

 In 2009, IAARC and CIB (The International Council for Research and Innovation in Building and Construction) formed a partnership to further promote automation and robotics in construction.
+For a number of years an IAARC Academy broadened the education on related topics.

 Over time, the ISARC program and the number of attendees increased continuously.
 In Berlin (Germany) in 2018, an international hackathon, technical tours to research laboratories, visits to Berlin construction sites, and the academic-style presentations and social events during the symposium attracted close to 500 participants from industry, academia, and governments.